 top of page

 Zhou Song (b.
-1982, Jiangxi, China) graduated from the Tianjin Academy of Fine Arts in 2006.
+1982, China) graduated from the Tianjin Academy of Fine Arts in 2006.
 His paintings and sculptures explore intersections between machine aesthetics and biomorphism at the nexus of art, science and philosophy; they imagine futures at once posthuman and deeply humane.
 Whether questioning the potential outcomes of contemporary sciences, or the impact of the constant expansion of the universe on human desire and destiny, Zhou’s paintings thrive in a state of contradiction and openness.

 WechatIMG204.jpeg